MarkPearlCoZa/Blog_General/_posts/2016-10-04-Understanding-Coupling-and-Cohesion-In-Software-Design.md

 In software design, most conversations regarding design have a foundation based on the concepts of coupling and cohesion.
 Having a deep understanding of what coupling and cohesion mean are key to having an effective conversations regarding good software design.

-In my explanations below I have intentionally used the term "segment of code" instead of "class" or "module".
-For your paradigm of choice replace this phrase with whatever construct makes most sense to your language.
+In my explanations below I have used the term "segment of code".
+For your language paradigm of choice replace this phrase with whatever construct makes the most sense to your language (class, method, module, etc.)

-For most of us this can probably be replaced with the word "class".

 ## What is coupling?